yonatanbitton/starter-hugo-academic/content/publication/cross_lingual_entity_linking/index.md

 ---
 abstract:
-<b>Objective</b>: In Hebrew online health communities, participants commonly write medical terms that appear as
-transliterated forms of a source term in English.
+Objective: In Hebrew online health communities, participants commonly write medical terms that appear as transliterated forms of a source term in English.
 Such transliterations introduce high variability in text and challenge text-analytics methods.
 To reduce their variability, medical terms must be normalized, such as linking them to Unified Medical Language System (UMLS) concepts.
 We present a method to identify both transliterated and translated Hebrew medical terms and link them with UMLS entities.
-<b>Materials and Methods</b>: We investigate the effect of linking terms in Camoni, a popular Israeli online health
-community in Hebrew.
+Materials and Methods: We investigate the effect of linking terms in Camoni, a popular Israeli online health community in Hebrew.
 Our method, MDTEL (Medical Deep Transliteration Entity Linking), includes (1) an attention-based recurrent neural network encoder-decoder to transliterate words and mapping UMLS from English to Hebrew, (2) an unsupervised method for creating a transliteration dataset in any language without manually labeled data, and (3) an efficient way to identify and link medical entities in the Hebrew corpus to UMLS concepts, by producing a high-recall list of candidate medical terms in the corpus, and then filtering the candidates to relevant medical terms.
-<b>Results</b>: We carry out experiments on 3 disease-specific communities: diabetes, multiple sclerosis, and depression.
+Results: We carry out experiments on 3 disease-specific communities: diabetes, multiple sclerosis, and depression.
 MDTEL tagging and normalizing on Camoni posts achieved 99% accuracy, 92% recall, and 87% precision.
 When tagging and normalizing terms in queries from the Camoni search logs, UMLS-normalized queries improved search results in 46% of the cases.
-<b>Conclusions</b>: Cross-lingual UMLS entity linking from Hebrew is possible and improves search performance
+Conclusions: Cross-lingual UMLS entity linking from Hebrew is possible and improves search performance across communities.
-across communities.
 Annotated datasets, annotation guidelines, and code are made available online (https:// github.com/yonatanbitton/mdtel).
 slides: